Bolupe/Bolupe/README.md

 ### Hi there, I'm Bolupe Taiwo 👋

 ### About me
-I'm a Building Student at the University of Lagos.
-I'm a tech enthusiast and I enjoy learning about ways to create new technologies.
-I've been in the tech space for a while and trust me its been a ride.
+- 🌱 I'm a tech enthusiast who's proficient in React JS and I enjoy learning about ways to create new technologies.
-I'm proficient in HTML, CSS and JavaScript.
-At the moment, I’m learning React JS.

-Outside the world of tech, I love learning new things and of course, getting better at what I already know.

-### Key Highlights😊
-- 🌱 I’m currently learning React JS
-- 👯 I’m looking to intern as a Front-end Developer
+- 👯 I’m looking to work as a Front-end Developer.
-- ⚡ Fun fact: I love listening to music
+- ⚡ Fun fact: I love listening to music.

 ### Connect with me:
 [![website](/icons/twitter-light.svg)](https://twitter.com/bolupeee_#gh-light-mode-only)